-Mexican paradox: While opinion surveys overestimate abortions 10-fold, abortion mortality clearly decreasesDecember 6th, 2012 in Obstetrics & gynaecology /
+Mexican paradox: While opinion surveys overestimate abortions 10-fold, abortion mortality clearly decreasesDecember 6, 2012 in Medicine & Health / Obstetrics & gynaecology

 A collaborative study conducted in Mexico by researchers from the West Virginia University-Charleston (US), Universidad Popular Autónoma del Estado de Puebla (México), Universidad de Chile and the Institute of Molecular Epidemiology of the Universidad Católica de la Santísima Concepción (Chile), revealed that opinion surveys used by researchers from the Guttmacher Institute overestimated figures of induced abortion in the Federal District of Mexico (Mexico DF) up to 10-fold.
 The research recently published in the International Journal of Women's Health highlights that the actual figure of induced abortion in Mexico DF has not surpassed 15,000 per year according to the official registry.
 "During 2009, the number of induced abortions in Mexico DF was 12,221, which directly contradicts the figure of 122,355 induced abortions estimated by opinion surveys for the same year, resulting in a 1000% overestimation" pointed out Elard Koch, the Chilean epidemiologist leading the research.